raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 A Transistor allows you to 'amplify' a circuit, as they can be switched 'on' by a low voltage circuit, and once 'on' they allow a higher voltage circuit to flow, but it's important that they're wired up correctly.

 Hold your transistor up and you'll see that it's a semi-circle shape, with three leads coming out the bottom, each of these leads has a different name and role.

-Hold the transistor with the flat side facing towards you and from left to right the leads are called the Collector, the Base and the Emitter.
-The middle lead (the Base) controls the transistor and if it receives a signal (a small voltage) it turns the transistor 'on',  allowing current (from a higher voltage circuit) to flow between the Collector (on the left) and the Emitter (on the right):
+The Base controls the transistor and if it receives a signal (a small voltage) it turns the transistor 'on',  allowing current (from a higher voltage circuit) to flow between the Collector and the Emitter:

+** Please note: different transistors have legs in different orders.
+If you are not using BC635 transistors then you must look at the datasheet to check they are correct.
+Wiring up incorrectly could mean you'll damage your transistor or pop your balloon too early!**

+Hold the BC635 transistor with the flat side facing towards you and from left to right the leads are called the Collector, the Base and the Emitter.

 ![](images/transistor.png)